elmcph/elmcph/README.md

   Open an issue and get the discussion going

 ### Credits
-  The Elm Copenhagen group setup, is borrowed from the The Copenhagen Elixir groups way of doing things.
+  The Elm Copenhagen group setup is borrowed from the [The Copenhagen Elixir group](cphex/cphex)'s way of doing things.